 These are sensible things to want to know before booking.
 So I'll answer them as directly as I can.

 Anxiety isn't a thinking problem in the conventional sense.
 You probably already know that your anxiety is disproportionate to the actual threat, which is what makes it so frustrating.
 Knowing something is irrational rarely makes it stop.
-That's because the anxiety isn't coming from your rational mind.
-It's coming from deeper in the brain, from a nervous system that has learned to treat certain situations as dangerous and now responds automatically, before you have a chance to talk yourself out of it.
+That's because the pattern often behaves automatically: body, attention and association responding before deliberate thought has caught up.

 Most conventional approaches to anxiety (CBT, journalling, mindfulness, breathing exercises) work at the conscious level.
 They teach you to manage the anxiety response, to reframe your thoughts, to observe the reaction without being consumed by it.
 These are genuinely useful skills.
 But they require effort.
 They require you to apply them, remember them, and have sufficient mental bandwidth to use them in the moment the anxiety hits.